 Early Childhood Special Education

-The program offers a full continuum of services that include a site based program with children attending sessions and receiving related services as determined by the IEP team.
-Consultative services to kindergarten teachers, parents, day cares, nursery schools and homebound students as well as single service speech/language services are also provided.
-The classrooms are located in four elementary schools with reverse mainstreaming being provided with like number of peers.
+The program offers a full continuum of services that include a site-based program with children attending sessions and receiving related services as determined by the IEP team.
+Consultative services to kindergarten teachers, parents, daycares, nursery schools, and homebound students as well as single service speech/language services are also provided.
 The program also includes special education teachers at a Head Start site that provides services to special needs students at that least restrictive site when determined appropriate by the IEP team.